 - swelling of hands and feet

-- normal pulse
+- a “normal” pulse

 The acrocyanosis symptoms may come back when the baby is cold or when the baby first comes out of a bath.
-But acrocyanosis doesn’t persist in infants.
+However, the condition doesn’t persist in infants.

 - cold temperatures